The-AI-Alliance/analytics/.github/ISSUE_TEMPLATE/stack_modification.md

 ---
 name: Stack Modification
-about: Propose a stack modification to the Analytic Agent stack
+about: Propose a stack modification to the Analytic stack
 title: "[Stack Modification] "
 labels: enhancement
 assignees: ''